Vital-Fernandez/lime/docs/source/tutorials/4_Mask_selection.rst

     z_obj = sample_cfg['sample_data']['z_array'][2]
     norm_flux = sample_cfg['sample_data']['norm_flux']

+    # Create a new mask file for the galaxy
+    objMaskFile = './sample_data/GP121903_mask.txt'
+    shutil.copy(instrMaskFile, objMaskFile)

     # Run the interative plot
-    objMaskFile = './sample_data/gp121903_BR_mask_corrected.txt'
-    lime.MaskInspector(lines_log_address=objMaskFile, lines_DF=maskDF,
+    lime.MaskInspector(lines_log_address=objMaskFile, input_wave=wave, input_flux=flux,
-                       input_wave=wave, input_flux=flux, redshift=z_obj, norm_flux=norm_flux)
+                       redshift=z_obj, norm_flux=norm_flux)

-This class generates an interactive grid plot with the line masks provided by the ``log`` parameter:
+This class generates an interactive grid plot with the line masks in the ``lines_log_address`` file:

 .. image:: ../_static/4_mask_selection_grid.png

-Clicking and dragging the mouse within a line plot cell will update the line band region, both in the plot and the output file in the ``lines_log_address`` parameter.
+Clicking and dragging the mouse within a line plot cell will update the line band region, both in the plot and the ``lines_log_address`` file.
 There are some caveat in the window selection:

 * The plot wavelength range is always 5 pixels beyond the mask bands.
 Therefore dragging the mouse beyond the mask limits (below :math:`w1` or above :math:`w6`) will change the displayed range.
 This can be used to move beyond the original